-Teachers can sanction pupils whose conduct falls below the standard which could reasonably be expected of them.
-This means that if a pupil misbehaves, breaks a rule or fails to follow a reasonable instruction, the teacher can apply a sanction on that pupil.
+Teachers can give a consequence to pupils whose conduct falls below the standard which could reasonably be expected of them.
+This means that if a pupil misbehaves, breaks a rule or fails to follow a reasonable instruction, the teacher can apply a consequence on that pupil.

-Staff can issue sanctions any time pupils are in school or elsewhere under the charge of a member of staff, including on school visits.
+Staff can issue consequences any time pupils are in school or elsewhere under the charge of a member of staff, including on school visits.
 This also applies in certain circumstances when a pupil's misbehaviour occurs outside of school.

-A sanction will be lawful if it satisfies the following three conditions:
+A consequence will be lawful if it satisfies the following three conditions:

-- a) The decision to sanction a pupil is made by a paid member of school staff (but not one who the headteacher has decided should not do so) or an unpaid member of staff authorised by the headteacher; - b) The decision to sanction the pupil and the sanction itself are made on the school premises or while the pupil is under the lawful charge of the member of staff; and - c) It does not breach any other legislation (for example in respect of equality, special educational needs and human rights) and it is reasonable in all the circumstances.
+- a) The decision to issue a consequence to a pupil is made by a paid member of school staff (but not one who the headteacher has decided should not do so) or an unpaid member of staff authorised by the headteacher; - b) The decision to issue a consequence to a pupil and the consequence itself are made on the school premises or while the pupil is under the lawful charge of the member of staff; and c) It does not breach any other legislation (for example in respect of equality, special educational needs and human rights) and it is reasonable in all the circumstances.

-In considering whether a sanction is reasonable in all circumstances, there must be consideration to whether it is proportionate in the circumstances of the case and consider any special circumstances relevant to its imposition including the pupil's age, any special educational needs or disability they may have, and any religious requirements affecting them.
+In considering whether a consequence is reasonable in all circumstances, there must be consideration to whether it is proportionate in the circumstances of the case and consider any special circumstances relevant to its imposition including the pupil's age, any special educational needs or disability they may have, and any religious requirements affecting them.

-The headteacher may limit the power to apply particular sanctions, or to sanction particular pupils or types of pupils, to certain staff and/or extend the power to discipline to adult volunteers, for example to parents who have volunteered to help on a school trip.
+The headteacher may limit the power to apply particular consequences, or to issue a consequence for particular pupils or types of pupils, to certain staff and/or extend the power to discipline to adult volunteers, for example to parents who have volunteered to help on a school trip.